HyperLLC/DotNet5Commands/README.md

   - **Enabled**: Anytime you right-click on an existing View cshtml file.
   - **Action Description**:  This command will prompt a dialog box asking you to select a Partial View Template, give it a name, and then select whether or not you want a reference link to this partial view section included within the navigation bar in the header.
 This command will create a new Partial view (we call them Sections for conversational purposes) within the root folder of the selected View.  it will then add a new ActionResult to the corresponding controller associated to the selected view.
 It will also create the new Partial View cshtml file, and add it to the _Navigation.cshml if you've told it to.

+## Extension Methods Included:
+Here is a list of additional extension methods we've written for you on top of the existing CodeFactory SDK and Automation Templates.
+I've grouped these by heirarchy in the Solution Explorer:
+  - Visual Studio Project (VsProject)
+    - **AddRazorViewAsync()** - Method that adds a new razor view to the selected folder.
+    - **CheckAddFolder()** - Used to check a project model for the existence of a folder at the root level of a given name.
+If the folder is missing - create it.
+    - **FindClassAsync()** - Extension method that searches a project for a C# class that exists in one of the projects documents.
+    - **FindDocumentWithinProjectAsync()** - Returns VsModel object from the VsProject that has a matching name.
+    - **GetClassesThatImplementInterfaceAsync()** - Gets target classes that implement a target interface.
+It will skip classes that implement Page or HttpApplication.
+    - **GetDocumentsWithExtensionAsync()** - Returns a list of non-source code documents from VsProject that have a matching file extension.
+    - **LoadAllProjectData()** - Returns a list of VsModels tree that represent the entire Visual Studio Project.

+  - Visual Studio Project Folder (VsProjectFolder)
+    - **AddControllerAsync()** - Method that adds a new controller file to the project within the Contollers Folder.
+    - **CheckAddFolder()** - Confirms the target project sub folder exists in the project folder.
+If not, it will create it within the sourced project folder.
+    - **GetConfigTemplateFile()** -
+    - **GetCurrentProjectAsync()** - Gets a VsProject object referencing the project in which this folder exist.

+  - Visual Studio Document (VsDocument)
+    - **AddPartialClassToViewAsync()** - Method that appends auto-generated default ViewData[] and @page attributes to your razor view.
+    - **AddPartialViewNavigation()** - Method that appends a list item to the navigation file for a partial view.
+    - **AddViewDataAttributesAsync()** - Method that appends auto-generated default ViewData[] and @page attributes to your razor view.
+    - **CopyProjectFile()** - Copies a VsDocument from the source location to a destination location.
+    - **GetParentFolders()** - Gets a list of VSProjectFolders parent folders relative to a document.
+    - **GetCurrentProjectAsync()** - Returns a VsProject object referencing the project in which this source document exist.

+  - Visual Studio CSharp SourceCode (VsCSharpSource)
+    - **GetCurrentProjectAsync()** - Returns a VsProject object referencing the project in which this CSharp source code resides.

+  - CSharp SourceCode (CsSource)
+    - **AddActionResultMethodToControllerAsync()** - Method that generates an ActionResult Method and Adds it to the list of class Members within your source controller.
+    - **AddMembersToClassAsync()** - Adds the missing members to a target class.
+    - **AddMemberstoClassWithCDFSupportAsync()** - Adds the missing members to a target class, that support the common delivery framework implementation.
+    - **GenerateIActionResultSourceCode()** - Method that auto-generates a string-formatted representation of the ActionResult Method.

+  - Visual Studio Model (VsModel)
+    - **FindClass()** - Extension method that searches a list of project models for a C# class that exists in one of the projects documents.
+    - **GetClassesThatImplementInterface()** - Gets target classes that implement a target interface.
+It will skip classes that implement Page or HttpApplication.
+    - **GetClassesThatInheritBase()** - Extension method that searches C# source code files for a base class inheritance.
+    - **GetDocumentsWithExtension()** - Returns a list of non-source code documents from VsProject that have a matching file extension.
+    - **GetSourceCodeDocumentsAsync()** - Gets a list of the c# source code files from a target provided lists.

+  - CSharp Container (CsContainer)
+    - **GetRootFromNamespace()** - Gets the root of any namespace.

+  - CSharp Class (CsClass)
+    - **AddMicrosoftExtensionsLoggerFieldAsync()** - Extension method that determines if the logger field is implemented in the class.
+If it exists will return the provided source.
+Otherwise will add the logging namespace and the logger field.
+    - **GenerateInterface()** - Generates a model class based-upon a CsClass sourced model.
+    - **HasMicrosoftExtensionsLoggerField()** - Extension method that determines if the class implements a logger field that supports extensions logging from Microsoft.
+    - **IsController()** - Helper method that confirms the class model does not implement a controller base class.

+  - CSharp Method (CsMethod)
+    - **CreateInterfaceDefinition()** - Creates a CSharp formatted interface Method Declaration.
+    - **FormatMemberMethod()** - Implements a default method implementation for a missing member.
+    - **IsControllerAction()** - Helper method that will confirm the method is a controller action.
+    - **MethodContent()** - Gets the syntax within the body of a Method.

+  - CSharp Propert (CsProperty)
+    - **CreateInterfaceDefinition()** - Creates a CSharp formatted interface Property Declaration.
+    - **FormatMemberProperty()** - Implements a default property implementation for a missing member.

+  - CSharp Event (CsEvent)
+    - **CreateInterfaceDefinition()** - Creates a CSharp formatted interface Event Declaration.
+    - **FormatMemberEvent()** - Implements a default event implementation for a missing member.

+  - CSharp Interface (CsInterface)
+    - **GenerateModelFromInterface()** - Generates a model from a CsInterface Class with CDF support.

+  - Generic Source (string)
+    - **RemoveInitialLineBreak()** - This is a temporary hack, but visual studio puts in one initial line break each time we generate new code and try to inject it into the body of a code file.
+This helper method removes that for you and it can be called upon any generated string object.

 ## Interested in Other Projects?
 The CodeFactory Team has other [community projects](https://github.com/CodeFactoryLLC) you can check out!